tmpim/casket-docs/docs/tutorial/beginner.md

 # Beginner Tutorial

-This tutorial will help you install, run, and configure Caddy for your first time.
+This tutorial will help you install, run, and configure Casket for your first time.
 It assumes you have never used a web server before!
 (If you have, do the [quick start](/tutorial/).)
-Although Caddy is very easy to use, it is still expected that you are already familiar with using your machine:
+Although Casket is very easy to use, it is still expected that you are already familiar with using your machine:

 -   Extracting, moving, and renaming files